-WHEREAS, Licensed Professional Counselors serve a vital role in the mental health and wellbeing of the citizens of NC, the Licensed Professional Counselors Association of North Carolina (LPCANC) promotes the development of LPCs through professional excellence and advocacy.
-LPCANC provides a voice for public policy, directs the activities of our professional lobbyist, and responds to the continuing education needs of LPCs in North Carolina.
+WHEREAS, Licensed Professional Counselors serve a vital role in the mental health and wellbeing of the citizens of NC, the Licensed Professional Counselors Association of North Carolina (LPCANC) promotes the development of LCMHCs through professional excellence and advocacy.
+LPCANC provides a voice for public policy, directs the activities of our professional lobbyist, and responds to the continuing education needs of LCMHCs in North Carolina.

-Opportunities for LPCs to gather on a local basis are provided through regional meetings.
-These meetings typically feature a program on topics and issues relevant to counselors as well as information about the association and the work we are doing for LPCs.
-There are eight (8) Membership Regions throughout the state with at least one (1) LPC in each region serving as the Regional Representative.
+LPCANC is divided into three (3) regions throughout North Carolina with at least one (1) LCMHC in each region serving as the Regional Representative.
+The regions are: Region 1 Mountain; Region 2 Central Piedmont; and Region 3 Coastal.
+Opportunities for LCMHCs to gather on a local basis are provided through these regional meetings - either in-person or via Zoom.
+Meetings typically feature a program on topics and issues relevant to licensed clinical mental health counselors as well as information about our association and the work we are doing for LCMHCs.
 Check the Membership page under Regions to find out which region your county is in and who your Regional Representatives are.

 NOTE: When you sign up for LPCANC membership or update your member profile, make sure to enter your address and county.
 This helps our database sort and assign members into their regions.

 Through the University Relations program, LPCANC works to develop active relationships with the counselor education graduate programs in NC.
 LPCANC works to assist graduate students and current grads to gain knowledge and connections in their journey to become licensed as LCMHCs.
 As a professional membership association, LPCANC helps graduate students and emerging new professionals develop their professional network with colleagues, search for employment, and increasing their awareness about the need for LCMHC advocacy in North Carolina.